wenhuizhang/calc/README.md

   - Numbers (number) are represented in decimals using digit.

-  - If an expression has syntax error, it simply prints “error”, and waits for the next input.
+  - If an expression has syntax error, it simply prints “syntax error”, and waits for the next input.

 ## 2. Usage